 You can add the polycarbonate sheets to the roof you need to start with any square sheets you can glaze the square sheets however if you have any sheets which meet a hip corner bar the top cap does not go on the roof until the hip corner bar cap is fixed.

-Place the sheet into place and push it up in to the ridge section ensure a gap is left both sides of the sheet to allow for expansion.
+Place the sheet into place and push it up into the ridge section ensure a gap has left both sides of the sheet to allow for expansion.

 End Bar Top Cap